noaione/yuusha-shoukan-ln/sources/v05/chapter6.md

 Kuhh, what is this...
 He looks like he would be completely clueless regarding love affairs, but this damned Acht, for him to be able to marry such a beautiful woman...
-Riajuu, go explode...
+Normie, go explode...
 Ah, no, that’s no good.
-I also have Isis-san by my side already, so I guess I’m also one of them riajuus huh...
+I also have Isis-san by my side already, so I guess I’m also one of them normies huh...

 [N-No, I’m sorry.
 I heard that you were his partner, but I didn’t think you were his wife...]